WiedMan/hello-world/README.md

 # hello-world
 Hello world test repository.
-I like baked beans on toast and eggs for breakfast Somtimes though I do enjoy a few weetbix.
+I like baked beans on toast and eggs for breakfast Sometimes though I do enjoy a few weetbix.